 Description of Data Collection Instruments

 The interview method was conducted to school headmaster, Head of Special Needs department and Municipal Secondary Special Needs Education Officer.
-The interview were conducted in one of staff room and the researcher used field note to record the responds from interviewees.
+The interview was conducted in one of staff room and the researcher used field note to record the responds from interviewees.
 The interview was conducted between thirty minutes to one hour.
 Teachers were given questionnaires, and researcher distributed questionnaires to respondents and collected from them after filled them on the same day.
 The focus group discussion was conducted to students with hearing impairment in one of offices at school.
 The focus group discussion was questions and answers oriented and took one hour.
-The conversation were tape recorded.
+The conversation was tape recorded.

 Description of Data Analysis Procedures